yuzhong-deng/graphcpg/README.md

 - pytorch_geometric
 - torch-sparse
 - torch-geometric
+- pytorch-lightning 1.7.7
-- if error (module 'distutils'), please install setuptools 59.5.0
+- if error (module 'distutils'), please install setuptools 59.5.0 requirement.txt is also provided for reference, but compatibility depends on the devices.

 # Usage
 Enter the model folder